netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 {: #rec-tz-grp-tree title="recurrence-with-time-zone Grouping Tree Structure"}

    The "recurrence-first" container includes "start-time" and "duration" parameters to specify the start time and period of the first occurrence.
-Unless specified otherwise, the "duration" also applies to subsequent recurrence instances.
+Unless specified otherwise (e.g., described in the "description" statement), the
+   "duration" also applies to subsequent recurrence instances.
+When unspecified, each occurrence is considered as immediate completion or hard to compute an exact duration.
 It also includes a "time-zone-identifier" parameter which MUST be specified if the date and time value is neither reported in the format of UTC nor time zone offset to UTC.

   The repetition can be scoped by a specified end time or by a count of occurrences, indicated by the "recurrence-end" choice.
-The "start-time" value always counts as the first occurrence.
+The value of the "count" node MUST be greater than 1, the "start-time" value always counts as the first occurrence.

    Unlike the definition of "recurrence-utc" grouping ({{sec-rec-utc}}),